-Horizontal Air Flow Fans Including Louvers: These air moving devices show in the picture are subject to any particulates floating throughout the greenhouse.
+Horizontal Air Flow Fans Including Louvers: These air moving devices, shown in the picture, are subject to any particulates floating throughout the greenhouse.
 An annual visual inspection will reveal any cleaning needs.
-Use a damp cloth and small brush once again to remove any particulates.
+Use a damp cloth and small brush to remove any particulates.

-Heaters: Before the winter weather hits, be sure to review the temperature setting for your greenhouse, especially if you intend to keep plants in the greenhouse during the winter months.
+Heaters: Be sure to review the temperature setting for your greenhouse before the winter weather hits, especially if you intend to keep plants in the greenhouse during the winter months.

-Environmental Control Systems: Finally, be sure to review all of your environmental control system settings to ensure they are dialed in to keep your greenhouse in the right state year round.
+Environmental Control Systems: Be sure to review all of your environmental control system settings to ensure they are dialed in to keep your greenhouse in the right state year round.

 Controlling Moisture and Mold

-Preventing mold and mildew in a building or home can prevent several environmentally controlled illnesses from becoming more of a problem in the general population.
+Preventing mold and mildew in a building or home can prevent several environmentally: controlled illnesses from becoming a greater problem.
 Asthma and allergies, the two main illnesses directly resulting from mold and mildew, are the direct result of an uncontrolled interior or exterior environment.
-Controlling your environment is the most important thing that you can do to prevent the infestation of mold.
+Controlling your environment is the most important thing you can do to prevent the infestation of mold.

 Two things must be present in the environment for mold to grow.
 An organic food source, such as dirt, dust, food and moisture.
-When mold becomes apparent, the first step is find the source of growth and eliminate it.
-Given the right conditions, mold can grow back in 72 hours.
+When mold becomes apparent, the first step is to find the source of growth and eliminate it.
+Mold can grow back in 72 hours given the right conditions.
 Controlling the moisture level in your environment will control mold growth and other unsightly conditions, such as condensation and water marks/ stains.

 • Fix all leaks and seepage.